Log in

 So how exactly does homebuying work?

-And is it possible to buy an affordable home today?
+And is it possible to buy an affordable home?

 "The best investment on Earth is earth."